ipfs-inactive/user-research/README.md

 In 2018, IPFS is gathering information and user needs in two areas:

-1. What is the simple but complete set of tools, templates, API features and documentation that allows web developers to build distributed applications on top of IPFS and libp2p? ([Original work plan](https://docs.google.com/document/d/1ea5ZMT5Ld7LrjgCB6Uc3p91OoTIAF3wZbpfRFciO0vg/edit?usp=sharing)🔒)
+1. What is the simple but complete set of tools, templates, API features and documentation that allows web developers to build distributed applications on top of IPFS and libp2p?
-1. How might one store and transfer terabytes or petabytes of data using IPFS? ([Original work plan](https://docs.google.com/document/d/1rNYIg6sQoRYDVcvQ8oPbJ4ov6Dbque5Hcvn44q7qk4A/edit?usp=sharing)🔒)
+1. How might one store and transfer terabytes or petabytes of data using IPFS?

 Research in each area lives in its own directory in this repo, respectively:
 1. https://github.com/ipfs/user-research/tree/master/distributed-kit